vkf63516/Hyperbolic_TimeSeries/README.md

 Alternative MSTL decomposition using statsmodels:

-    mstl_decomposition_for_window(): Standard MSTL decomposition with hourly, daily, and weekly periods timesteps_based_on_frequency(): Computes period lengths based on data frequency Provides a baseline comparison to TimeBaseMSTL
+    mstl_decomposition_for_window(): Standard MSTL decomposition with hourly, fine, and coarse periods timesteps_based_on_frequency(): Computes period lengths based on data frequency Provides a baseline comparison to TimeBaseMSTL